TVR 390SE: History

-The styling of the car was also improved - or at any rate made more aggressive - with a deeper front air dam, and a rear under body aerofoil.
+The styling of the car was also revised with a deeper front air dam, and a rear under body aerofoil.
 Subsequent updating saw the bodyshell gain flared wheelarches and different sills.
-Ventilated front disc brakes and fifteen inch wheels were part of the package as well.
+Ventilated front disc brakes and 15-inch wheels were part of the package as well.
 A Series 2 car appeared in 1988 with the most obvious difference being a rounder nose.

 Production of the modified Rover V8 was handled by different engineering companies throughout the car's life with most units being produced by North Coventry Kawasaki (NCK); which company was subsequently purchased by TVR to become their in-house engine division, TVR Power.
 About 100 390SEs were built.

 Owing to the United Kingdom 'Type Approval' rules, it was not economical for TVR to homologate the small-volume 390SE as a separate model from their more common '350i' so the customer was invoiced for the car and engine work separately.
 Therefore most 390SEs are officially registered as 3.5 litre cars.